abinjacob10/Integrating-STM32F407-with-Azure-IoT-Hub./README.md

 A.8   Put the board in DFU mode.
       To do this, you need to make BOOT0 high(connect physically BOOT0 to VDD(3v) on STM32board), and BOOT1 low(no need to do anything about this), and           reset the board.

+A.9   List the attached dfu capable devices using:

+      dfu-util -l

+      dfu-util 0.9

+      Copyright 2005-2009 Weston Schmidt, Harald Welte and OpenMoko Inc.
+      Copyright 2010-2016 Tormod Volden and Stefan Schmidt This program is Free Software and has ABSOLUTELY NO WARRANTY Please report bugs to http://sourceforge.net/p/dfu-util/tickets/

+      dfu-util: Cannot open DFU device 04f2:b724
+///